Key Takeaways

 Because your car plays such an essential part in the loan process, lenders will look at a few details and have some requirements.
 Here are some things to be mindful of before applying for one of these secured loan options:

-• Lenders will likely ask about the car’s make, model, condition, and mileage to get a rough estimate of what the car is worth.
+- Lenders will ask about the car’s make, model, condition, and mileage to get a rough estimate of what the car is worth.
 Your vehicle will have to be worth at least the loan amount you are asking for.

 How Does a Car Title Loan Work?